Contribute to the public finances of host countries by promptly paying any due taxes.

 Compliance with laws and ethical rules are fundamental values for us and are integrated at every level.

 Transparency is a company value.
 We believe that it must be promoted so that we can inclusively manage resources for the benefit of community interests.
-Ethics underpins our activities and plays a key role in supporting a fair energy transition.
 We require people to carry out their daily activities with integrity and transparency and we oppose all forms of corruption.
 We work closely with governments around the world, which often receive major economic transactions, promote the responsible use of financial resources generated in the extractive sector, and publish “Country-by-Country”, a voluntary report to ensure transparency.
 As an energy company, we participate in policy-making consultations, including by making our energy and environmental expertise available to the community.

-As a global energy tech company, we work closely with governments around the world, who are often our counterparties in major economic transactions.
+We work closely with governments around the world, who are often our counterparties in major economic transactions.
 Our payments to governments therefore also represent socio-economic support to states, and their proper management contributes to achieving Sustainable Development Goal 16 of the UN Agenda 2030, which prioritises “Peace, Justice and Strong Institutions”.
-Precisely for these reasons, since 2015 we have included a voluntary disclosure of the payments we make to governments, and since 2017 we have published the “Report on Payments to Goverments”, in line with EU Directive 2013/34.
+Precisely for these reasons, since 2015 we have included a voluntary disclosure of the payments we make to governments, and since 2017 we have published the “Report on Payments to Governments”, in line with EU Directive 2013/34.

 The criteria by which we draft this document are based on the prevailing interpretations of national and international legislation.
 Reporting includes payments made in connection with the exploration, prospecting, research, development and extraction of oil (including condensates) and natural gas.
 Payments relating to refining, natural gas liquefaction (LNG) and gas-to-liquids and other downstream activities are excluded.